alanoudmk/ROS-Noetic-Tutorials/README.md

 ***

-## 12. Create a ROS Subscriber with Python:
+## 12. Create ROS Subscriber with Python:

 1. Go to the _scripts folder_: